Matt Hancock: MP finishes third on I'm A Celebrity

 The MP's participation in the show has been controversial - he had the Tory whip suspended after his involvement was announced.

+"But I also believe that for politicians as a whole, we don't come across as human enough.
+And this is probably the most extreme way of showing who you are."

+He added: "I carry with me expectations, people think they know me, and actually they don't, they know Matt Hancock from the TV and the media."

-Hancock did 10 Bushtucker trials during his time in the jungle, five of which were the result of a public vote.
+Hancock took part in 10 Bushtucker trials during his time in the jungle, five of which were the result of a public vote.

+During his exit interview, Hancock admitted he was nervous about taking part, and admitted he had expected the tough questions he was asked by other campmates.

+"Some of those grillings were really enjoyable and a release, because I could say exactly what I thought, and some were very emotional about some parts of my past that everybody knows about," he said.

 Since last week, the public have been voting to keep their favourite campmates in the jungle, rather than to evict their least favourites.